 Are Children Welcome?

 Of course.
 Children are welcome at all our services.
-Our Sunday 9am & 10.30am services have crèche and fantastic kids’ programs up to year 9.
+Our Sunday 9am & 10.30am services have crèche and fantastic kids’ programs up to Year 9.
 Children spend the first 10 minutes or so in church with everyone else before moving to their programs, though they can stay in church throughout if they prefer.
 There is also a variety of children’s activities during the week.
-All of our activities for children are run by trained and approved leaders.
+All of our activities for children are run by trained, approved and Working With Children cleared leaders.

 Accesibility at St James.